madisonkneller/stackathon/README.md

 # Technologies

-This site was created using HTML, SCSS, Lax.js & AOS.js.
+This site was created using HTML, Sass, Lax.js & AOS.js.

 # Instructions to Download & View Project